By Belize specialist Leticia

 Honeymoon hotels in the Cayo District

 I recommend the Black Rock Lodge as your base for exploring the Cayo District.
-Veiled in jungle, it has river views, excellent service and is well situated for accessing the Maya archeological sites.
+Veiled in jungle, it has river views, excellent service and is well situated for accessing the Maya archaeological sites.

 I also like the Hidden Valley Inn — it’s located in a large open clearing and is less rustic and slightly more refined than Black Rock.
 There are several self-guided walking trails around the property.